Ricoh Guides

 - Set Sharpness to 0

-This gives you a warm, saturated look with gentle highlights and lifted shadows — a versatile street/everyday recipe.
+This gives you a warm, saturated look with gentle highlights and lifted shadows.
+A versatile street/everyday recipe.

 Saving to User Profiles (U1, U2, U3)